Inner West Light Rail: Lilyfield

 The Lilyfield stop serves a residential area in Lilyfield.
 The stop is located at the edge of a wide cutting, beneath the City West Link road which passes overhead.
 It is the only stop the line to be built as an island platform.
 The entrance is on Catherine Street, with access to the platform either by stairs or a lift.
 The stop was the terminus of the line between 2000 and 2014.

-During the corridor's time as a freight railway line, a junction between the Darling Harbour and Rozelle branches of the line was located to the west of the stop, with the stop located on what was the Darling Harbour branch.
-The junction also marked the western edge of Rozelle railway yard, which accounts for the width of the cutting.

-Originally, only the stop's citybound platform was used.
-A set of points was located past the city end of the stop, allowing the outbound track to merge with the citybound track.
-There was no track adjacent to the outbound platform and the platform face was fenced off.

 As part of the extension to Dulwich Hill, a stabling facility for four trams was built in the cutting, to the west of the stop.
-The track configuration through the stop was also redesigned.
-In November 2013, the outbound platform was brought into use and the points at the city end were removed.
-A new crossover past the outbound end of the stop was installed to enable terminating trams to switch tracks and to provide access to the stabling facility.

 Leichhardt North

 The Leichhardt North stop is located parallel to the City West Link Road, serving a residential area in Leichhardt.
 The platforms are not located opposite one another, but are staggered, with the track crossing located between the platforms.
 There are entrances at either end of the stop.
 The outbound platform connects to the City West Link / James Street intersection.
 The citybound platform connects to a pathway that leads to either the southern or northern parts of Charles Street – the latter via a bridge over the City West Link.
 Immediately to the east of the stop, the light rail passes through a tunnel under the City West Link.
 Leichhardt Oval is a short walk from the stop.